0xEr3bus/ShadowForgeC2/README.md

 ## TO-DO
-- [ ] Fix the Zoom API Message Length Limit
+- [x] Fix the Zoom API Message Length Limit
+  - Base64 encode the command's output, Split the b64 encoded output, and send the output, as reply to the parent message.
 - [ ] Upload/Download Feature
 - [ ] Some basic Evasion
 - [ ] Dynamic Sleep Timers